sibouras/yazi-rs.github.io/README.md

 Start the development server:

 ```
-pnpm start
+pnpm dev
 ```

-The `start` command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+The `dev` command starts a local development server, and changes are reflected live without having to restart the server.

 ## License